colakaist/academic-kickstart2/content/post/2021-12-11/index.md

 projects: []
 ---

-A new paper titled by "Free energy analyses of cell-penetrating peptides using the weighted ensemble method" was published in Membranes, 11, 974 (2021).
+A new paper titled by "Free energy analyses of cell-penetrating peptides using the weighted ensemble method" has been published in Membranes, 11, 974 (2021).